 Penelope “Punky” Brewster (Soleil Moon Frye) was a unique young girl whose father walked out on her and mother abandoned her.
 She took residence in an empty apartment with her dog, Brandon, where she was eventually discovered by the building manager, photographer and curmudgeon Henry Warnimont (George Gaynes).
 Despite some personality conflicts and the best efforts of social services to put her in a “better” environment, she ended up becoming Henry’s adopted daughter.
 Punky’s friends included neighbor Cherie Johnson (niece of the series creator who used her own name) and her grandmother, Betty (Susie Garrett, who was actually her grandmother), geeky Allen Anderson (Casey Ellison), and stuck-up rich girl Margaux Kramer (Ami Foster).

-The series was created by David W. Duclon with input from NBC’s programming chief Brandon Tartikoff (for whom the dog was named).
-Tartikoff’s involvement is what led to the lead character’s unique name, taken from a childhood crush named Peyton “Punky” Brewster.
+Punky Brewster was created by David W. Duclon with input from NBC’s programming chief Brandon Tartikoff (for whom the dog was named).
+Tartikoff’s involvement was what led to the lead character’s unique name: taken from a childhood crush named Peyton “Punky” Brewster.
 NBC secured the rights to use her name for the show and even hired her to do a cameo in an episode (credited as Peyton B. Rutledge, her married name).
+It was one of the first primetime shows geared towards children, an intended audience that Tartikoff hoped would allow them to compete against CBS’ 60 Minutes on Sunday nights, and one of the few featuring a female lead.
+It would tackle the world from a kid’s perspective, dealing with issues real kids would face in their everyday lives.

 |Punky with Cherie, Allen, Glomer, Brandon and Margaux.|